-Extended Absences and Homework Requests
+Extended Absences for Illness and Homework Requests

-If a student misses class for an extended period of time due to illness or injury, the parent/guardian must call the Attendance Office as soon as possible to explain the nature and duration of the absence.
-Students who will be absent for four (4) or more days should request homework assignments from their teachers via teacher email or PowerSchool, and parents should contact the student's counselor for further assistance.
-Although teachers make it a practice to work with students who have missed class, it is not the responsibility of teachers to make themselves available for students who miss classes due to discretionary absences.
+Although teachers make it a practice to work with students who have missed class due to illnesses, it is not the responsibility of teachers to make themselves available for students who miss classes due to discretionary absences.
 In addition, students should be sure they understand and follow each teacher's policy regarding makeup work.

 It is the student's responsibility to follow up on any assignment or test missed.
 Failure to contact the teacher will result in no credit on any assignment given.
 If a student has knowledge that she will be gone, she should contact her teacher as soon as possible as some teachers require that students submit work or take exams prior to the absence.
 If this is not done, the student risks not being permitted to make up the missed work upon return to school.